prynge/plageco/README.md

 # plageco
 This is my bachelor graduation project.
-It's completely finished...
+It's not completely finished...
 But it is functionnal